Internship Programme of the German Business for the Countries of the Western Balkans

-The Internship Programme of German Business for the Countries of the Western Balkans provides up to 75 scholarships each year, offering young graduates and students from Albania, Bosnia and Herzegovina, Croatia, Kosovo, Macedonia, Montenegro and Serbia the opportunity to do internships for three to six months in leading German companies.
+The Internship Programme of German Business for the Countries of the Western Balkans provides up to 75 scholarships each year, offering young graduates and students from Albania, Bosnia and Herzegovina, Croatia, Kosovo, North Macedonia, Montenegro and Serbia the opportunity to do internships for three to six months in leading German companies.
 The scholarship holders gain an insight into the corporate culture in Germany and get to know management methods and working processes in modern organisations.

 After completing their internships and returning to their home countries, scholarship holders can make a greater contribution there, duly applying the knowledge and skills which they have acquired.
 The experience and contacts which they have gained help to boost the economic development of their countries and promote bilateral relations with Germany but also the economic relations in the region.
 In order to exploit this potential in the long term, an alumni network has been set up which organises various activities.
 The programme therefore has an important contribution to make in this way and through the resulting networking in terms of encouraging regional reconciliation, strengthening economic relations and establishing a cross-sector network of open-minded young professionals.

 The programme is run by the German Committee on Eastern European Economic Relations; in Serbia, the programme is run by the Zoran Djindjic Foundation.